 Across the country, cities are grappling with their historic zoning policies to provide more housing and economic opportunity for new residents.
 As a powerful planning tool, zoning influences both the physical and social character of neighborhoods.
-It has shaped city skylines and directed growth, but it has also marginalized communities through exclusionary practices that are often race-based.
+It has shaped city skylines and directed growth, but it has also separated communities by race and income through exclusionary practices.

 Join David Karnovsky, V. Mitch McEwen, Jack Robbins, and Ben Carlos Thypin to discuss the history and future of zoning in New York City.